-The aim of this project is to reduce child marriage, teenage pregnancies and female genital mutilation/ cutting (FGM/C)-related practices across 7 countries – Pakistan, Indonesia, Ethiopia, Kenya, Mozambique, Zambia and Malawi.
+This project aims to reduce child marriage, teenage pregnancies and female genital mutilation/cutting (FGM/C) related practices.
+Its work covers seven countries: Pakistan, Indonesia, Ethiopia, Kenya, Mozambique, Zambia and Malawi.

 The research objectives are:

-- To know the causes and consequences of child marriage, teenage pregnancy and FGM/C;
+- Knowing the causes and consequences of child marriage, teenage pregnancy and FGM/C;

-- To know the opinions of young people on child marriage, teenage pregnancy and FGM/C;
+- Knowing the opinions of young people on child marriage, teenage pregnancy and FGM/C;

 - To explore the attitudes and behaviours of community members and religious/community leaders about child marriage, teenage pregnancy and FGM/C;

-- To identify potentials for involvement (engagement) of young people in the program to reduce the incidence of child marriage, teenage pregnancy, and FGM/C.
+- Identifying potential for involvement (engagement) of young people in the program to reduce the incidence of child marriage, teenage pregnancy, and FGM/C.